-A convergent muscle has a broad origin, and its fascicles converge toward a single tendon of insertion.
+A convergent (a.k.a. triangular) muscle has a broad origin with fascicles converging toward a single tendon of insertion.
 Such a muscle is triangular or fan shaped.
 One example is the pectoralis major muscle of the anterior thorax.

 In a pennate pattern, the fascicles are short and they attach obliquely to a central tendon that runs the length of the muscle.
 Pennate muscles are of three forms: